spotlightpa/poor-richard/content/news/2023-07-25-SPLGUVPROMO.md

 The impact of local decision making is especially felt when such services are disrupted or mismanaged — problems that are not always easy to address because of Pennsylvania’s many layers of government.

 Our <a href="https://www.spotlightpa.org/news/2023/01/tioga-tamir-rice-pennsylvania-local-accountability-event/">January event</a> on the commonwealth’s fragmented system of government showed a widespread interest in understanding how local regulations are made.
-To continue that discussion and answer your questions about what to do when problems arise with your community’s officials, Spotlight PA is hosting our first “How Local Government Works” event.
+To continue that discussion and answer your questions about what to do when problems arise with your community’s officials, Spotlight PA held our first “How Local Government Works” event.
+Watch it below.

-Join us Thursday, Aug.
-3 from 6-7:15 p.m.
-ET on Zoom for a free panel on oversight issues in local governments, how to hold elected officials accountable, and where you can turn to address issues with municipal services.

-<strong>Our panelists will include</strong>:
+<strong>Our panelists were</strong>:

 - <strong>Min Xian,</strong> local accountability reporter, Spotlight PA State College